protobufjs/protobuf.js/README.md

   works like `Message.decode` but additionally reads the length of the message prepended as a varint.

 * **Message.create**(properties: `Object`): `Message`<br />
-  creates a new **runtime message** from a set of properties that satisfy the requirements of a valid message.
+  creates a new **message instance** from a set of properties that satisfy the requirements of a valid message.
 Where applicable, it is recommended to prefer `Message.create` over `Message.fromObject` because it doesn't perform possibly redundant conversion.

   ```js
   var message = AwesomeMessage.create({ awesomeField: "AwesomeString" });
   ```

 * **Message.fromObject**(object: `Object`): `Message`<br />
-  naively converts any non-valid **plain JavaScript object** to a **runtime message**.
+  naively converts any non-valid **plain JavaScript object** to a **message instance**.
 See the table above for the exact conversion operations performed.

   ```js
   var message = AwesomeMessage.fromObject({ awesomeField: 42 });